lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 3. Click **CREATE** to create the new project

 ### Create a Service Account for Terraform
-In order to integrate GCP and Lacework at an Organizational level Terraform needs an service account with the following permissions:
+In order to integrate GCP and Lacework at an Organizational level Terraform needs a service account with the following permissions:

 - `roles/owner`
 - `roles/resourcemanager.organizationAdmin`